-Pamela (Guitar/Bass/Vocals), Rachel (Drums/Vocals), Cathy (Guitar/Vocals) and Sarah were all friendly, funny, and super relaxed throughout the interview, and we chatted for what felt like no time at all about gigs, their recent EP release, and what it was like to be surrounded by dogs on the set for their recent music video ‘Favourite’ (Spoiler: it was a dream come true).
+Before watching them play a knockout gig for The Irish Jam alongside TAYNE, Video Blue and Delorentos, I chatted away to Pamela (Guitar/Bass/Vocals), Rachel (Drums/Vocals), Cathy (Guitar/Vocals) and Sarah for what felt like no time at all.
+We spoke about playing gigs, their new EP State Of The State, and what it was like to be surrounded by dogs on the set for their music video ‘Favourite’ (spoiler: it was a dream come true…)

 Rachel: A bit of craic?